Lisa Nowak: Homecoming

 Nowak (center) and the rest of the STS-121 crew inspects the underside of the after landing at the Kennedy Space Center.

 As was usual, the six crew members of STS-121 embarked on a series of publicity events and interviews.
 They attended X Games XII at the Home Depot Center in Los Angeles from August 3 to 6, and the Houston Astros game on August 14 at Minute Maid Park, where the crew met pitcher Roger Clemens and threw ceremonial first pitches.
 On September 9, Nowak attended a tailgate party at the Naval Academy versus University of Massachusetts football game, where she gave her classmates the Class of 1985 flag she had carried on the Space Shuttle and signed photographs of herself.
 At half time she presented Annapolis with a Navy jersey she had carried on board Discovery.
 She gave a long interview with the Ladies' Home Journal for its Mother's Day issue and presented awards at NASA's Stennis Space Center.
 She went back to Luxmanor Elementary School and Tilden Middle School where she spoke to the children and attended celebrations at Annapolis for the 30th anniversary of its admission of women, during which she gave a presentation as part of the academy's Forrestal Lecture Series.
 In December, the STS-121 crew flew to the UK, where they visited the University of Edinburgh and the National Space Centre in Leicester, and spoke at the University of Leeds, fellow STS-121 crewmember Piers Sellers's alma mater.

 Orlando International Airport incident

+Background

 Nowak's marriage failed, and she separated from Richard in January 2007.
 Her relationship with Oefelein also cooled, although she continued to call him almost every day.
 In late 2006, Oefelein began a relationship with U.S. Air Force Captain Colleen Shipman, who worked as an engineer with the 45th Space Wing at Patrick Air Force Base in Florida.
 Oefelein informed Nowak about Shipman in January.
 He thought Nowak took it well, and that they could remain friends.
 They continued to train for the MS 150, a charity bicycle race, but Shipman became uncomfortable with Nowak's bicycle being kept at Oefelein's place.
 She asked him to have Nowak remove it.